Hannah Bardell

-Hannah Mary Bardell (born 1 June 1983) is a Scottish politician who has served as Member of Parliament (MP) for Livingston since 2015.
+Hannah Mary Kennedy-Bardell (born 1 June 1983) is a Scottish politician who served as Member of Parliament (MP) for Livingston from 2015 until 2024.
 A member of the Scottish National Party (SNP), she served as its spokesperson for Digital, Culture, Media and Sport from 2018 to 2019.

 Early life and education

 Bardell was born on 1 June 1983 in Craigshill, Livingston.
+She is one of two children.
+Her mother Lis Bardell was the SNP candidate in Livingston in the 2010 general election.
+She describes herself as coming from a working class, single parent background.
 She attended Broxburn Academy and the University of Stirling.
 Bardell served as the National Union of Students' women's officer while studying at university.
 Her first jobs were with STV Glasgow and GMTV London, where she became an assistant producer of The Sunday Programme, a current affairs series.

 Political career

 After first meeting Alex Salmond in 2007, Bardell joined the SNP's election campaign for the 2007 Scottish Parliament election.
 For three years, she worked for Salmond and Ian Hudghton MEP in his constituency office.
-Bardell then worked for the US State Department in their Edinburgh Consulate, before joining the oil and gas industry, initially with Subsea 7, then for Oil & Gas Service company Stork as Head of Communications & Marketing for the UK, Africa & Norway.
-She left the oil & gas industry after only 3 years, in acrimonious circumstances, having admitted to having voluntarily signed a non-disclosure agreement (NDA) on leaving her position with Stork after allegations of bullying.
+Bardell then worked for the US State Department in their Edinburgh consulate, before joining the oil and gas industry, initially with Subsea 7, then for oil and gas service company Stork as head of communications and marketing for the UK, Africa & Norway.
+She left the oil and gas industry in acrimonious circumstances after three years, voluntarily signing a non-disclosure agreement (NDA) on leaving her position with Stork after allegations of bullying.
 She refused to state whether any payment was made to her in relation to the NDA.

-Bardell contested the Livingston seat for the SNP in the 2015 UK general election.
-Her mother, Lis Bardell had previously finished in second place for the SNP in the same constituency at the 2010 UK general election.
+Bardell contested the Livingston seat for the SNP in the 2015 general election.
+Her mother, Lis Bardell had previously finished in second place for the SNP in the same constituency at the 2010 general election.
 Bardell was elected with 32,736 votes (56.9%), a majority of 16,843 votes over the sitting Labour Party MP, Graeme Morrice, overturning a Labour majority of 10,791 votes at the 2010 general election.
 Bardell became Shadow SNP Westminster Group Leader (Business, Innovation and Skills) in October 2015 and latterly was Spokesperson for Small Business, Enterprise and Innovation.

-She was re-elected at the 2017 UK general election, with a significantly reduced majority of 3,878 votes (7.4%).
+She was re-elected at the 2017 general election, with a significantly reduced majority of 3,878 votes (7.4%).

 In November 2018, Speaker John Bercow reprimanded Bardell for playing football in the historic debating chamber of the House of Commons at Westminster.

+She was again re-elected at the 2019 general election, with an increased majority of 13,435 votes (24.6%).